Mental health supports for college students in Ireland

 College Disability Service

-If you have a diagnosed mental health condition it is recommended that you get in touch with the college disability service.
+If you have a diagnosed mental health condition, it is recommended that you get in touch with the college disability service.
 They provide a range of supports that will support your time in college.
+Find out more about college supports for students with disabilities.

 Student Health Centre